 - glazed with safety glass if the Building Code of Australia requires this

-- treated with a product that prevents glass from shattering if broken
+- treated with a product that prevents the glass from shattering if broken

 - guarded by barriers that prevent a child from striking or falling against the glass.

-There are a number of indoor and outdoor space requirements which only apply to approved venues including:
+There are several indoor and outdoor space requirements that only apply to approved venues including:

 - for each child being educated and cared for by the service, the venue has at least 3.25 square metres of unencumbered indoor space